nixworks/public/news/2014/07/23/README.md

 ##### Council of the European Union
 ### [The Council of the European Union (General Affairs Council) adopts a final decision allowing Lithuania to adopt the euro as its currency on January 1, 2015. ](/news/2014/07/23/the-council-of-the-european-union-general-affairs-council-adopts-a-final-decision-allowing-lithuania-to-adopt-the-euro-as-its-currency-on.md)
-_Context: euro, Council of the European Union, Lithuania_
+_Context: Lithuania, Council of the European Union, euro_

 ##### TransAsia Airways Flight 222
 ### [TransAsia Airways Flight 222 crashes into residential buildings in an emergency landing in Taiwan's Penghu Islands, with at least 47 feared dead and 11 injured. ](/news/2014/07/23/transasia-airways-flight-222-crashes-into-residential-buildings-in-an-emergency-landing-in-taiwan-s-penghu-islands-with-at-least-47-feared.md)
-_Context: TransAsia Airways Flight 222, Penghu Islands, Taiwan_
+_Context: Taiwan, Penghu Islands, TransAsia Airways Flight 222_

 ##### Typhoon Rammasun (Glenda)
 ### [The total death toll for Typhoon Rammasun (Glenda) reaches 151 as Typhoon Matmo (Henry) hits Taiwan.
 Typhoon Matmo has been described as a likely cause of the crash of Transasia Airways Flight 222. ](/news/2014/07/23/the-total-death-toll-for-typhoon-rammasun-glenda-reaches-151-as-typhoon-matmo-henry-hits-taiwan-typhoon-matmo-has-been-described-as-a-l.md)